-While there are only two causes of concrete spalling, there are a host of aggravating conditions that make this problem so wide spread affecting 1 out of 3 driveways in Colorado.
-Because concrete finishing is such a competitive industry and not that profitable, most contractors will install 3 to 4 driveways in a single day.
+While there are only two causes of concrete spalling, there are a host of aggravating conditions that make this problem so widespread affecting 1 out of 3 driveways in Colorado.
+Because concrete finishing is such a competitive industry and not very profitable, most contractors will install 3 to 4 driveways in a single day.

-During the summer months, you may have been the driveway done in the heat of the day with hot concrete and worn out finishers.
-Most commonly mistakes are the failure to use concrete pumps to place the concrete quickly.
-In the winter, it is a failure to cover the concrete with blankets to prevent overnight freezing especially on larger driveways due to the cost of these blankets and all results in concrete spalling.
+During the summer months, you may have had your driveway done in the heat of the day with hot concrete and worn out finishers.
+The most common mistakes are the failure to use concrete pumps to place the concrete quickly.
+In the winter, it is a failure to cover the concrete with blankets to prevent overnight freezing, especially on larger driveways due to the cost of these blankets and all results in concrete spalling.

 Until recent years, there was little alternative to tear out and replacement.
 Concrete Restoration Systems, by Malibu Pools is leading the advancement of alternatives.
 The obvious preference of homeowners is to have perhaps decorative concrete to installing plain gray concrete again and possibly having the same problem again.

 A few years ago, a client presented us with a concern that he had a radiant heated driveway and was told it would be more expensive to replace the radiant heating components in the driveway than the driveway itself, that was spalling.
 We began researching an alternative to replacement.
 We contacted over 90 vendors, suppliers of abrasives, grinding equipment manufacturers and concrete contractors and was told that tear out was the only solution.